 On February 3, 2014, an alleged stockholder caused a purported stockholder's derivative lawsuit entitled Berg v.
 Guthart et al., No. 4-14-CV-00515, to be filed in the United States District Court for the Northern District of California.
 It names the Company as a nominal defendant, and names 16 of the Company's current and former officers and directors as defendants.
 The lawsuit seeks to recover, for the Company's benefit, unspecified damages purportedly sustained by the Company in connection with allegedly misleading statements and/or omissions made in connection with the Company's financial reporting for the period between 2012 and the present.
 It also seeks a series of changes to the Company's corporate governance policies and an award of attorneys' fees.
-On April 3, 2014, it was related to In re Intuitive Surgical Securities Litigation, where it remains pending.
+On April 3, 2014, it was related to In re Intuitive Surgical Securities Litigation.
+On July 30, 2014 the court granted Berg's motion to be appointed lead plaintiff and denied the City of Birmingham's motion seeking such appointment (see below for additional description).
+The matter remains pending.
 Based on currently available information, the Company does not believe the resolution of this matter will have a material adverse effect on the Company's business, financial position or future results of operations.

 On February 21, 2014, a second alleged stockholder caused a substantially similar purported stockholder's derivative lawsuit entitled Public School Teachers' Pension and Retirement Fund of Chicago v.
 Guthart et al., No. CIV 526930, to be filed in the Superior Court of the State of California, County of San Mateo, against the same parties and seeking the same relief.
-On March 26, 2014, the case was removed to the United States District Court for the Northern District of California, where it was related to the two matters discussed above on April 30, 2014.
+On March 26, 2014, the case was removed to the United States District Court for the Northern District of California, where it was related to In re Intuitive Surgical Securities Litigation and Berg v.
+Guthart on April 30, 2014.
 The district court remanded the case back to San Mateo County Superior Court on June 30, 2014, where it remains pending.
+On August 28, 2014 the Company filed a motion seeking to stay the case in favor of the federal action and asking that plaintiffs be required to post a bond because the action was duplicative and was not in the Company's best interests; by law, the filing of that motion triggered a stay of the proceedings until the motion is resolved.
 Based on currently available information, the Company does not believe the resolution of this matter will have a material adverse effect on the Company's business, financial position or future results of operations.

 On March 21, 2014, a third alleged stockholder caused a substantially similar purported stockholder's derivative lawsuit entitled City of Birmingham Relief and Retirement System v.
 Guthart et al., No. 5-14-CV-01307, to be filed in the United States District Court for the Northern District of California against the same parties and seeking the same relief.
 On April 8, 2014, it was related to In re Intuitive Surgical Securities Litigation and Berg v.
-Guthart, and remains pending in that court.
+Guthart.
+On July 30, 2014, the court consolidated the case with Berg v.
+Guthart and, as noted above, granted Berg's motion to be appointed lead plaintiff and denied the City of Birmingham's motion seeking such appointment.
+This effectively ends the City of Birmingham's involvement in this matter.
 Based on currently available information, the Company does not believe the resolution of this matter will have a material adverse effect on the Company's business, financial position or future results of operations.